vakarianplay/GoMeshtasticBot/README.md

 # GoMeshtasticBot

-Informer and logger for meshtastic
+Informer bot for meshtastic and relayer to telegram and matrix

 Using go library goMesh: https://github.com/lmatte7/gomesh